abta/wikidata-vagrant/README.md

 cd ./wikidata-vagrant
 git submodule update --init
 vagrant up
-# If the mediawiki update script (Wikidata::Repo/Exec[update]) fails, reboot the Vagrant machine by running
+# If the mediawiki update script (Wikidata::Repo/Exec[repo_update]) fails, reboot the Vagrant machine by running
 vagrant reload
 ```

-It'll take some time, because it'll need to fetch the base precise32 box and MediaWiki plus the extensions.
+It'll take some time, because it'll need to fetch the base precise32 box and MediaWiki core (twice) plus the extensions.
 Once it's done, browse to http://127.0.0.1:8080.
 You find a Wikidata repo and client preinstalled, served by the guest VM, which is running Ubuntu Precise 32-bit.

 The vagrant root folder is mounted `/srv`, and port 8080 on the host is forwarded to port 80 on the guest.